“They have everything for young men to enjoy. You can hang out with all the boys.”

 I guess there was a subliminal reason for opting for Boys Keep Swinging, because it was released on 27 April 1979, the day after Dan was born.
 Though I’m guessing his 10-inch penis probably didn’t emerge fully formed until the Nineties.

-Dan grooved along, seemingly quite enjoying it, and then it got to the chorus and he burst out laughing, repeatedly.
+Dan grooved along, seemingly quite enjoying it, and then it got to the “Boys!” of the chorus and he burst out laughing, repeatedly.

 “I had no idea Bowie could be funny.
 That’s hilarious!”